 Need for Improvement

 When it comes to preparing students for the rigors of higher education, the CCCSE report shows that colleges are woefully lacking, even though most have a good idea of what needs to be done to ensure students are ready for college.
 According to Community College Week Blog, 74 percent of the students surveyed stated they were required to take a placement test before enrolling in community college.
 However, only 28 percent said they used resources supplied by the college to prepare for those placement tests.

 Out of the colleges surveyed for the CCCSE report, 44 percent stated they offered some sort of test preparation to students getting ready to enter the school.
 Unfortunately, a very small percentage – only 13 percent – make such test preparation mandatory.
 Placement examinations help to identify students who might need developmental courses prior to enrolling in college-level classes.
 When students are placed into the correct course level right from the beginning of their community college experience are much more likely to persevere to their associate degree.

 “These colleges have to do better and they clearly can,” Kay M. McClenney, director of CCCSE, told Community College Week Blog.
-“To make needed progress, colleges must focus their efforts on those educational practices that produce the greatest positive impact for the largest possible number of students.”
+“To make needed progress, colleges must focus their efforts on those educational practices that produce the greatest positive impact on the largest possible number of students.”

 13 Principles for Success